-If you wish to use a package in Pyodide that is not already included, first you need to determine whether it is necessary to package it for Pyodide.
+If you wish to use a package in Pyodide that is not already included in the packages folder, first you need to determine whether it is necessary to package it for Pyodide.
 Ideally, you should start this process with package dependencies.